 Access Your Account Online At www.bighornrea.com, view your current bill, a billing history, or pay your bill online.
 You can make payments with confidence that your transactions are safe.
-You have the ability to pay by credit card, debit card or by e-check (use the information from your checking account).
-The card company does charge a convenience fee of 2.45% on each transaction (this is not a Big Horn REA fee).
-To use the e-check feature, a \$1 fee per account is charged.
+You have the ability to pay by credit card (VISA, MasterCard, Discover or American Express), debit card or by e-check (use the information from your checking account).
 If you would like to access your information online, click on Pay My Bill, then on New User to set up your online account.

-You will need your account number and the last four digits of your phone number that was wrote down on your membership application.
-Big Horn Rural Electric Company Ver Taskens Proof Community Big Horn Rural Electric Company Ver Taskens Proof Community WWW.big/horn/rea.com IS YOUR RESOURCE FOR: online secure bill payment member information energy efficiency tools ...and much more Pay at the Bank The following banks accept payments from our members: Bank of Greybull Bank of Lovell Bank of Powell Security State Bank-Basin You must have your bill stub(s) with your payment to ensure credit to the proper account(s).
-Pay by Phone with Credit, Debit Card or Check You can pay by phone with your credit or debit card or with a check.
-Simply call our office at (307)-568-2419 or (800)564-2419 and we can help you make a payment to your account(s).
+Pay at the Bank

+The following banks accept payments from our members:

+Bank of Greybull

+Bank of Lovell

+Bank of Powell

+Security State Bank-Basin

+You must have your bill stub(s) with your payment to ensure credit to the proper account(s).

+Pay by Phone with Debit or Credit Card or Check

+You can pay by phone with your debit or credit card or with a check.
+Simply call our office at 568-2419 or (800)564-2419 and we can help you make a payment to your account(s).
 The card company does charge a convenience fee of 2.45% on each transaction (this is not a Big Horn REA fee).
 To use the e-check feature, a \$1 fee per account is charged.
-WE ACCEPT